Simulation with Modifications to Parameters and Model Code

 modified very freely.

-Nonmem model to adjust the model variable KA
+Nonmem model to adjust the model variable KA.
+Imagine we

 are considering a new formulation, and we want to simulate how a